VeraVarn/LahjojenMaailmaDemo/README.md

 ## Development Process

-!!!!
-during this whole project we used agile/scrum workflow mixed with some design process elements.
-We had 2 sprints, which were 2 weeks long.
-On top of the project we did a lot of research and learned a lot.

-1. **Ideation:** !!!!
-Research, brief, content, sitemap
-2. **Design:** !!!!
-UI design, branding
+During this project, we followed an **Agile/Scrum workflow** mixed with some elements from the design process.
+The project was divided into **two 2-week sprints**.
+In addition to development, we conducted extensive research and gained valuable insights.

+### Project Phases

+1. **Ideation**

+- Developed a business case and project plan
+- Defined the brief, objectives, key requirements (MVP), and decicded on budget
+- Created the content structure, sitemap, and core website functionalities We ensured everything aligns with our learning goals set in the beginning of the project.

+2. **Research**

+- Conducted topic, technology, and platform research
+- Made product benchmarking and competitor analysis
+- Concluded UI benchmarking and data analysis

-3. **Development:** !!!!
+3. **Design**

+- Created UI designs, sketches, wireframes, and prototypes
+- Developed visual branding, including a brand guide
+- Designed assets and placeholders for use in the prototype

-4. **Prototyping:** !!!!
+4. **Development**

+- Mainly focused on front-end development and the creation of a demo prototype
+- Worked on custom theme development, though this was canceled due to time restrictions

+### Work Methods and Collaboration

+- **Daily Standups**: Regular daily check-ins to ensure progress and address issues
+- **Sprint Closings & Retrospectives**: Reflections to evaluate progress and identify areas for improvement
+- **Stakeholder Meeting**s: Collaborated with stakeholder to align goals and gather feedback
+- **Workshop**: Hosted a placeholder product ideation workshop for the demo site

 ## Technologies Used

-!!!!
 - **HTML/CSS/JavaScript**: For frontend and functionalities
 - **Netlify**: Hosting the site
-- **Google's tools:** Meetings, notes and documentation
+- **Google's tools**: Meetings, notes and documentation
-- **Trello:** Project management
+- **Trello**: Project management
-- **Figma:** UI design
+- **Figma**: UI design
-- **Photoshop/Illustator/Canva:** Assets, product pictures, mockups and project pitch slides
+- **Photoshop/Illustator/Canva**: Assets, product pictures, mockups and project pitch slides
+- **ChatCPT**: Spell checking, assistance in ideation and research, coding (JavaScript) and fixing bugs

 ## Reflection

-!!!!
+This project was a huge learning experience for me, which made my technical skills grow, do problem solving in a creative way, and improve my teamworking skills with our awesome team.
+Below, I reflect on the lessons I learned, the obstacles I faced, and the improvements that could be made in future

 ### Lessons Learned:

-!!!!
+My personal goals in the beginning of the project were to build a strong foundation in IT fundamentals, gain deeper knowledge of key topics in the field, and improve my JavaScript skills.
+I also wanted to experience working on an e-commerce project and refresh my WordPress development skills.
+I hoped we would achieve a working product that could serve as a usable platform.

+Looking back, I achieved these goals and exceeded them.
+My biggest area of improvement was in **project management**, and also in **web development** and **digital product design**.
+I used my existing skills in **HTML and CSS**, while getting into more advanced **JavaScript concepts** with the help of AI.

+I got hands-on experience with **WordPress development** and even tried a bit of **WooCommerce development**.
+Additionally, I did research on many platforms and tools, learning how they work and how to retrieve data from other sites.
+This project provided a boost to my technical skills and made me understand better the field as a whole.

 ### Challenges Overcome:

-!!!!
-After the project ended I fixed one major bug regarding to sliders on the site which broke the whole functionality. !!!!
+After the project ended, I fixed a major bug related to the sliders on the site, which had been breaking the overall functionality.
+The issue stemmed from all sliders being treated as a single instance.
+While this bug did not impact our demonstration, I decided to address it on my own out of curiosity to solve this problem.

+My initial thought refactoring the code into an object that could be called to create independent instances for each slider.
+To achieve this, I turned to rely on the AIs help.

+The final approach was to refactor the code into a class.
+This allowed for the creation of independent instances for each slider, with encapsulated logic to ensure each slider operated separately.
+After this fix, the initial issue was resolved.
+However, after fixing the bug, some older problem of sliders not showing all the product cards properly resurfaced.
+I left it there given the project's demo nature.
+Showcasing the features were passable to see the whole picture, so the solution was sufficient enough answer for my question to how to fix this issue.

 ### Future Improvements:

-!!!!
-Other considerations we would have liked to take into consideration:
+Other considerations we would have liked to address:
-- Proper testing as per Aida's research regarding doing it
+- **Proper testing** based on Aida's research and best practices
-- Enhancing accessibility to meet at least WCAG AA standards (EEA)
+- **Enhancing accessibility** to meet at least WCAG AA standards (as per EEA guidelines)
-- Improving SEO optimization
+- **Improving SEO optimization** to increase visibility and search engine ranking